Salman Gambarov: Biography

 In 1996, Salman founded a group called "Bakustic Jazz", the membership of which varies depending on aims and projects.
 "Bakustic Jazz" appeared in different hypostasis: firstly a mainstream and cool based on the best traditions, post-bop (of such masters as Evans, Keith Jarrett, Hancock, Rubalcaba and others) in performance of habitual combo (not rarely with vocal of Estrada musicians); then it was followed by a turn to fusion, modal jazz (participating together with Jamil Amirov and A.Bayramova at "Oriental Jazz Fest" in Germany, in 1999).
 Such famous musicians as Sevda Alakbarzadeh, Anar Taghizade, Farida Mammadova in projects of "Bakustic Jazz".
 "Bakustic Jazz" performed in jazz clubs of Baku, Odesa, Tbilisi, Warsaw, Berlin, Chicago, Basel and Moscow and also participated at gala concerts together with musicians from Russia, the Netherlands, Germany, France, England and the United States.
-"Bakustic Jazz" participated at different by profile festivals in Azerbaijan and far from its boundaries, such as "GIFT-Tbilisi" (Georgia), "Oriental Jazz Fest" (Germany), “Transsib Inter Jazz” (Novosibirsk, Russia), "Art of improvisation" (Odesa, Ukraine), "Restoration of disturbed connections" (Ulan Bator, Mongolia), "New music of last century", "Festival of modern music" (Baku, Azerbaijan), "Jazz carnival" (Odesa), "Improvised marry-go-round" (Ukraine), "Caspian Jazz and Blues Festival" (Baku, Azerbaijan), "Baku International Jazz Festival" (Azerbaijan), "Moscow Festival named after Vagif Mustafazadeh" (Russia), "Zelt-Musik-Festival" (Freiburg, Germany), "Astana Blues" (Kazakhstan), "Montreux Jazz Festival" (Switzerland), "Kaunas Jazz" (Lithuania), "Beethoven Fest" (Bonn, Germany), "Culturescapes" (Switzerland) and "The Caucasian Polyphony" (Sochi, Russia).
+"Bakustic Jazz" participated at different by profile festivals in Azerbaijan and far from its boundaries, such as "GIFT-Tbilisi" (Georgia), "Oriental Jazz Fest" (Germany), “Transsib Inter Jazz” (Novosibirsk, Russia), "Art of improvisation" (Odesa, Ukraine), "Restoration of disturbed connections" (Ulaanbaatar, Mongolia), "New music of last century", "Festival of modern music" (Baku, Azerbaijan), "Jazz carnival" (Odesa), "Improvised marry-go-round" (Ukraine), "Caspian Jazz and Blues Festival" (Baku, Azerbaijan), "Baku International Jazz Festival" (Azerbaijan), "Moscow Festival named after Vagif Mustafazadeh" (Russia), "Zelt-Musik-Festival" (Freiburg, Germany), "Astana Blues" (Kazakhstan), "Montreux Jazz Festival" (Switzerland), "Kaunas Jazz" (Lithuania), "Beethoven Fest" (Bonn, Germany), "Culturescapes" (Switzerland) and "The Caucasian Polyphony" (Sochi, Russia).